-Big Hearted Clare Bowditch
+Big-hearted Clare Bowditch

 Meditation has been a part of Australian singer/songwriter Clare Bowditch’s life for many years.
-Channeling the connectedness it brings into her work and life, Clare is helping to bring the benefits of mindfulness to others as an ambassador of Smiling Mind.
+Channelling the connectedness it brings into her work and life, Clare is helping to bring the benefits of mindfulness to others as an ambassador of Smiling Mind.

 What have your learnt about health through your life?

 A really hard lesson I learnt early on as a mother was that in order to really be there for my children, I needed to put on my own oxygen mask first.
 Sounds obvious, but ‘happy mama’ often equals ‘happy family’.
 When my children were really small, it was challenging to get even five minutes a day to myself to practise my mindfulness, but the more I do it, the happier I am.